Horse Gully is located at the southern end of the Naas Creek valley on a small cleared flat.

-The hut was built about 1940 by Tom Roseby with assistance from Stan Bowerman to support grazing.
+The hut was built by Tom Roseby with assistance from Stan Bowerman to support grazing.
 Tom was the owner.
 The site was originally used for growing oats and vegetables.

 The block and hut were sold to the Curtis family in the 1950's.

 The hut is built from corrugated iron, over a timber frame.
 The fireplace is of concrete with an iron flue.